mrmaxguns/old-site/index.md

 <span style="color:blue">**blue**</span> trails, and am moderately good at
 some short <span style="color:black">**black**</span> segments.

-## Skill level
+## Skills

+- Python
+  - Procedural and Object-oriented programming
+  - Backend development: Django, Flask
-- Python programming 8/10
+  - Python package management
+  - Extensive knowledge of the standard library
-- JavaScript programming 5/10
+- JavaScript
+  - NodeJS and browser-based
+  - Frontend development with vanilla and a little bit of Vue
+- HTML/CSS
+  - Also have knowledge of the Bootstrap framework
+- Writing documentation (Mkdocs, Sphinx)
+- GNU/Linux operating systems, Bash, Zsh
+- Minimal experience with Godot
+- Am a member of the [@TheAlgorithms](https://github.com/TheAlgorithms) organization and have contributed to the website and Python repo
+- The LaTeX typesetting system
-- Godot and GDScript 5/10
+- Git and GitHub

+## Hobbies

+- Hiking
-- Mountain biking 6/10
+- Mountain biking
+- Video games and simulations
-- X-Plane flight sim.
-3/10
+  - X-Plane flight simulator
+  - OpenTTD
+  - 0ad

 ## Programming and open source contributions